solarslurpi/GrowBuddies/docs/mistbuddy.md

 - [YouTube video introducing InfluxDB](https://www.youtube.com/watch?v=Vq4cDIdz_M8&list=RDCMUC4Snw5yrSDMXys31I18U3gg&index=2).
 ### PID controller
 - [Udemy course](https://www.udemy.com/course/pid-controller-with-arduino/).
 While the course notes arduino as the cpu/IDE, what I liked was the intuitive simplicity of this course.
 For example, it is pointed out if we just use the P term there is a steady state error, etc.
 -  [Brett Beauregard documentation on his PID](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
-Miha uses a modification of the [simple-pid](https://github.com/m-lundberg/simple-pid) library, which was a port of this work (see [PID]).
+MistBuddy uses a modification of the [simple-pid](https://github.com/m-lundberg/simple-pid) library, which was a port of this work (see [PID]).
 A reason to love and support the Open Source Community.

 (vpd_chart)=
 ### VPD Chart